natashabag/playwright-tests-sqa/README.md

-# playwright-tests-sqa
+# Group Project for Software Quality Associates with Playwright

-Group Project for SQA
+This project is designed to design test suite for [SQA](https://softwarequalityassociates.com/).

 ## Getting Started